 - Need a cheap controller?
 Here are the best DualShock 4 deals.

 You don't even need a PS4 to experience the DualShock 4 – all you need is the controller, a Windows PC and and a USB cable.
 You used to need to use specialist software to use the DualShock 4 on a PC, but Sony has now made it even easier to connect the DualShock 4 to your PC and get it running.

 You can also use the PS4 controller wirelessly with your PC via Bluetooth.
 You'll either need a PC that has Bluetooth built in (as many modern laptops do), or you can buy a separate Sony PlayStation 4 DualShock USB Wireless Adaptor dongle that plugs into your PC's USB port.
-Sony produces an official one of these, but any Bluetooth adapter that supports Bluetooth 2 and above should work.
+Sony produces an official version, but any Bluetooth adapter that supports Bluetooth 2 and above should work.